 These Keto Coconut Macaroons are gluten-free, vegetarian, and low carb.
 Who knew a sweet treat could taste so good and still be healthy?
 Well, I did, and love these enough that I'm going to show you how I make them so you can enjoy them too.

 Do you ever have a craving for a sweet little treat but want it to be healthier?
-Of course you do, we all do.
+Of course, you do.
+We all do.
 These Keto Coconut Macaroons are perfect little keto cookies with spectacular flavor.

 I am a huge coconut fan.
 I know coconut is one of those tricky ingredients.
-Not everyone loves it but, at the same time, many people love it.
-You either love it or you hate it and I, personally, love it.
+Not everyone loves it but at the same time, many people love it.
+You either love it or you hate it, and I, personally, love it.
 If you're like me, then you are going to love these Keto Coconut Macaroons.

 - Fast.
 Ready in under 30 minutes.